-In this course, students develop the ability to communicate effectively across the four modes - speaking, listening, reading and writing - in French, and begin to build an understanding of the cultures of Francophone countries throughout the world.
+In this course, students develop the ability to communicate effectively across the four modes - speaking, listening, reading and writing - in French and begin to build an understanding of the cultures of Francophone countries throughout the world.
 During this course, students communicate in realistic contexts about topics that are meaningful and interesting.
-French is the dominant language of the classroom, and use of English gradually diminishes throughout the course of the year.
-Grammar is not taught in isolation; rather, it is integrated into the curriculum and linked to cultural exploration, vocabulary building exercises and communicative practice.
+French is the dominant language of the classroom and the use of English gradually diminishes throughout the curriculum and linked to cultural exploration, vocabulary building exercises and communicative practice.
 (Full year, 1 credit)